Our annual holiday shopping guide is filled with ideas for where to shop locally in Kensington, especially if you’re on a budget.

 New Kensington Community Development Corporation’s Holiday Market

-NKCDC’s Holiday Market at the corner of Frankford Avenue and Somerset Street will take place on Saturday, Dec.
+NKCDC’s Holiday Market will take place on Saturday, Dec.
 3, from 11 a.m. to 3 p.m.
-The market will have over 30 local vendors, free food, kid’s activities, and music and performances.
+Due to forecasted rain, the event has now been moved to a tent space at Cantina La Martina at 2800 D St. The market will have over 30 local vendors, free food, kid’s activities, and music and performances.
 Santa Claus will also be making an appearance.

 Waxery is a candle-making business in Harrowgate.
 Owner Crystal Ortiz recommends the store’s Wax Melt Kits as gifts.
 The kit includes wax, tealight candles, and a wax melt warmer for $25.
 Wax melts are not open-flame candles.
 Click here to order a kit online.